amaccarini/Modelica-PhD-course/README.md

 ### Dates:
 18-19-20 October 2023 (between 9:00-17:00 CET)

+### Max. number of participants:
+20

 ### Location:
 Copenhagen, Denmark ([Aalborg University campus - A.C.
 Meyers Vænge 15, 2450 København](https://www.google.com/maps/place/Aalborg+University+Copenhagen/@55.6508514,12.5419012,15z/data=!4m6!3m5!1s0x465254803001cc61:0xe7e0b8f43d4f43e7!8m2!3d55.6508514!4d12.5419012!16s%2Fm%2F0hhqstv?entry=ttu))

 <p class="note">The course is designed for <strong>in-person participation</strong>.
-However, a limited number of seats will be available for on-line participation.
-For more info about on-line participation, please see here.</p>
+However, a limited number of seats will be made available for on-line participation.
+For more info about registration and on-line participation, please see here.</p>

 ### Fee:
 The course is free for students and academics (e.g. post-docs, researchers).
 If you are from the industry, the fee for participating in the course is 1000 EUR.